arup-group/pam/docs/installation.md

 --8<-- "README.md:docs-install-dev"

-For installation instructions specific to developing the PAM codebase, see our [development documentation][setting-up-a-development-environment].
+For more detailed installation instructions specific to developing the PAM codebase, see our [development documentation][setting-up-a-development-environment].